-Enroll your children in swimming lessons
+Enroll your children in swim lessons

 While drowning prevention requires layers of prevention, swim lessons have been shown to help reduce the risk of drowning by 88%.
-In fact, learning to swim is such an important drowning prevention strategy that the American Academy of Pediatrics (AAP) recently updated their recommendations for preventing drowning to reinforce the importance of starting swimming lessons at a young age.
+In fact, learning to swim is such an important drowning prevention strategy that the American Academy of Pediatrics (AAP) recently updated their recommendations for preventing drowning to reinforce the importance of starting swim lessons at a young age.

-Sign your children up for swimming lessons now so they can start learning essential water safety skills they need to be safer, more confident swimmers by the time summer rolls around.
+Sign your children up for swim lessons now so they can start learning essential water safety skills they need to be safer, more confident swimmers by the time summer rolls around.
 Even if you think your child "knows" how to swim, ask yourself these 10 questions.
 If your answer to any of them is “no”, your child would benefit from additional instruction.

 If your child hasn’t taken swim lessons before, help them prepare for what class will be like.
 Practice some of the sensory experiences of swimming in the bathtub by having them blow bubbles, splash in the water or float on their back.